saquibahmad01/academic-kickstart/content/home/experience.md

   location = "New Delhi, India"
   date_start = "2017-05-01"
   date_end = "2017-06-31"
-  description = """Worked on image and video processing for multimedia security and forensics """
+  description = "" Worked on image and video processing for multimedia security and forensics ""

 +++